Michal-Radomski/PERN_Stack_App/README.md

 ### General Info

-This is [Crud App](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
+This is a [Crud App](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 You can log in, log out, register and delete account (this will remove all todos -
 [ON DELETE CASCADE Constraint](https://www.geeksforgeeks.org/mysql-on-delete-cascade-constraint/)) is used.
 When you are logged in you can add, update, delete your tasks and read your tasks and those of other users if they are not private.
 Automatic logout is after 10 minutes of inactivity.
 There are axios interceptors to refresh the access token.\
-App is build thanks to [these tutorials](https://www.youtube.com/@TheStoicProgrammers/videos) and [these one](https://dev.to/olumidesamuel_/implementing-autologout-feature-in-web-applications- react-js-28k5).
+App is build thanks to [these tutorials](https://www.youtube.com/@TheStoicProgrammers/videos) and [these one](https://dev.to/olumidesamuel_/implementing-autologout-feature-in-web-applications-react-js-28k5).

 ## Notes